vitessio/website/content/en/docs/21.0/user-guides/sql/vtexplain.md

 );
 ```

-## 2. Identify a VSchema for the statement's source tables
+## 2. Identify a VSchema for the Statement's Source Tables

 Next, identify a [VSchema](../../../concepts/vschema) that contains the [Vindexes](../../../reference/features/vindexes) for the tables in the statement.

-### The VSchema must use a keyspace name.
+### The VSchema must Use a Keyspace Name.

 VTExplain requires a keyspace name for each keyspace in an input VSchema: